amperity/amperity-docs/shared/destination_settings.rst

 .. setting-active-campaign-list-name-start

-The name of the contact list in |destination-name| that will be managed by Amperity.
+The name of the contacts list in |destination-name| that will be managed by Amperity.

 .. setting-active-campaign-list-name-end